marionlamoureux/ozone_lab/README.md

 ![DenyRangerPolicy.png](./images/DenyRangerPolicy.png)

-Add your username to the first “allow” condition (e.g. admin) to provide all privileges to your user.
+Double check you did add your username to the first “allow” condition (e.g. admin) to provide all privileges to your user. (you can run the entire lab under the user "admin" which is by default and for which the commands were written for simplicity.

 ![AddusertoOzonepermissions.png](./images/AddusertoOzonepermissions.png)

 Scroll down to the bottom of the page and press Save.

+## ssh to the node
+In Mac:
+ssh admin@cdp.`node ip`.nip.io

+In windows
+Use putty to ssh to cdp.`node ip`.nip.io

-## 1.2 Test Ranger privileges
+## Test Ranger privileges

 Authenticate the user Bob with the Authentication Service of the KDC configured in /etc/krb5. conf
 ```console